soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/view-email-security-reports.md

 # View email security reports in the Security &amp; Compliance Center

-A variety of email security reports are available in the [Security &amp; Compliance Center](https://protection.office.com) to help you see how anti-spam and anti-malware features in Office 365 are protecting your organization.
+A variety of reports are available in the [Security &amp; Compliance Center](https://protection.office.com) to help you see how  email security features, such as anti-spam, anti-malware, and encryption features in Office 365 are protecting your organization.
 If you have the [necessary permissions](#what-permissions-are-needed-to-view-these-reports), you can view these reports in the Security &amp; Compliance Center by going to **Reports** \> **Dashboard**.

 ![Dashboard where you see how Advanced Threat Protection is working](media/6b213d34-adbb-44af-8549-be9a7e2db087.png)